HubRise/tiny-tablet/README.md

 <a href="https://www.hubrise.com/"><img src="./screenshots/hubrise-logo.png" align="left" height="48"></a>
 <br><br><br>

-# HubRise {{app_name}} Template
+# HubRise TinyTablet

-{{app_name}} is an app that prints new orders received by your HubRise location, with just a few lines of code.
+TinyTablet is an app that prints the orders received by your HubRise location.

+It is a minimalistic app that achieves its goal in less than 250 lines of code (including the HTML)!

-You can fork this repository and make changes to the code to create your own app.
+You can use this code as a guide when you implement your own solution for HubRise, or you fork this repository and make changes to create your own app.

 ## Try the app